Murder of Victoria Climbié: Life

 Victoria Adjo Climbié was born on 2 November 1991 in Abobo, Ivory Coast, the fifth of seven children.
 Her parents were Francis Climbié and his wife Berthe Amoissi.
 Marie-Thérèse Kouao, Francis' aunt, was born on 17 July 1956 in Bonoua, Ivory Coast, and lived in France with her three sons, claiming welfare benefits.
 She divorced her former husband in 1978, and he died in 1995.
 Kouao was attending her brother's funeral in the Ivory Coast when she visited the Climbié family in October 1998.
 She informed them that she wanted to take a child back to France with her and arrange for their education; this sort of informal fosterage is common in the family's society.
 Victoria was apparently happy to be chosen, and although her parents had met Kouao only a few times, they were satisfied with the arrangements.

 From that point onwards, Kouao fraudulently maintained that Victoria was her daughter.
 Kouao had originally planned to take another young girl called Anna Kouao, but Anna's parents changed their minds.
 Victoria travelled on a French passport in the name of Anna Kouao, and was known as "Anna" throughout her life in the United Kingdom.
 It is not known exactly when Kouao started abusing Victoria.
-Victoria’s parents received three messages about her from when she left them until her death, all saying she was in good health.
+Victoria's parents received three messages about her from when she left them until her death, all saying she was in good health.

 Paris

 Marie-Therese Kouao and Victoria Climbié left the Ivory Coast possibly in November 1998 and flew to Paris, France, where Victoria enrolled at school.
-By December 1998, however, Kouao began to receive warnings about Victoria’s absenteeism, and in February 1999, the school issued a child-at-risk notification and a social worker became involved.
+By December 1998, however, Kouao began to receive warnings about Victoria's absences, and in February 1999, the school issued a child-at-risk notification and a social worker became involved.
 The school observed how Victoria tended to fall asleep in class, and the headteacher later recalled Kouao's mentioning Victoria suffering from some form of dermatological condition and that, on her last visit to the school on 25 March 1999, Victoria had a shaven head and was wearing a wig.
 When they left France, Kouao owed the authorities £2,000, after being wrongly paid in child benefit, and it is claimed that Kouao viewed Victoria as a useful tool for claiming benefits.
 Kouao had also been evicted from her home in France because of rent arrears.